stevedonovan/gentle-intro/src/1-basics.md

 Arrays are not used that often in Rust, because the type of an array includes its size.
 The type of the array in the example is
 `[i32; 4]`; the type of `[10, 20]` would be `[i32; 2]` and so forth: they
 have _different types_.
-So they are basically bastards to pass around as function arguments.
+So they are bastards to pass around as function arguments.

 What _are_ used often are _slices_.
 You can think of these as _views_ into